 - If prohibited substances/methods are required for treatment, the athlete must apply for a <Therapeutic Use Exemption (TUE)>.

-- The production and labeling of supplements are not strictly regulated.
+- The production and labelling of supplements are not strictly regulated.
 Supplements may contain prohibited substance(s) due to contamination or inaccurate labelling.
 Athlete consuming them may result in inadvertent doping.

 - High-risk products include but not limited to supplements for muscle-gaining, weight-loss and sexual enhancement.